oracle/cloudtestdrive/AppDev/cloud-native/helidon/helidon-operations/helidon-operations.md

-### With real counter data
+### Step 3c: Testing with real counter data

 Let's make a couple of list stock requests, then look at the list_all_stock counter

-  7. Run the following command 5 times :
+  1. Run the following command 5 times :

   -  `curl -i -X GET -u jill:password http://localhost:8080/store/stocklevel`